jasperf/transip-cloud-config/README.md

-# transip-cloud-config
+# Cloud-Config for Server Setup Automation

-This repository contains a cloud-config file designed for automating server configuration in a cloud environment.
-Key features include:
+This repository contains a cloud-config file that automates server configuration in a cloud environment.
+The configuration is tailored for Ubuntu-based servers and includes the following features:

-User account setup for transip with pre-configured SSH access using an SSH public key.
+### Key Features

+- **User and Group Setup**:
+  - Creates a user account named `transip` with predefined groups and SSH access.
+  - Adds your public SSH key for secure, password-less authentication.

+- **SSH Configuration**:
-Secure SSH configuration with root login disabled and password authentication turned off.
+  - Disables root login and password authentication for increased security.
-Custom SSH port configuration (Port 12345) for enhanced security.
-Automated creation and modification of SSH configurations (/etc/ssh/sshd_config).
-Installation of essential packages and post-install callbacks for monitoring provisioning.
+  - Configures SSH to use a custom port (`Port 12345`).
+  - Automatically updates `/etc/ssh/sshd_config` to apply the new SSH settings.

+- **Package Installation**:
+  - Installs predefined packages (`packagename1`, `packagename2`).

+- **System Security**:
+  - Ensures that only authorized users can access the server, enhancing overall security.

+- **Custom Post-Installation Callback**:
+  - Uses the `phone_home` feature to notify a specified URL upon successful installation.

+### How to Use

+1. Save the cloud-config file as `cloud-config.yaml`.
+2. Deploy it using your cloud provider's instance creation options.
+3. Modify any settings, such as the SSH port or authorized keys, as needed.

+### TransIP Documentation
+For more information on using cloud-config with TransIP, refer to their [knowledge base](https://www.transip.eu/knowledgebase/3424-how-use-cloud-config-file/).

+### Notes
+- Ensure you replace `your password` in the `chpasswd` section with a secure root password.
+- Adjust package names as required for your use case.

-This cloud-config is suitable for quickly setting up Ubuntu-based cloud servers with enhanced security practices, ensuring consistent and repeatable server provisioning.
+This configuration is ideal for consistent and secure server deployments, reducing manual setup effort and enforcing best practices.